-In 2005, he launched the Blue Brain Project to reconstruct and simulate the brain, starting with the rodent neocortical column.
+In 2005, he launched the Blue Brain Project to reconstruct and simulate the mouse brain.

 Markram is also the founder of the Brain Mind Institute and the founder of the European Human Brain Project, one of two ten-year one billion Euro Flagship Projects selected in January 2013 by the European Commission.
 He designed and co-founded the Frontiers open access publishing model to bring efficiency, accountability and transparency to peer-review (frontiersin.org).

 Markram has received numerous awards including the Shannon Visionary Award from Bell Labs and the International Hebb Award from the International Neural Network Society.

 Henry has five kids and what he likes most is to go hiking with them in the Alps.

 Spike Timing Dependent Plasticity – Spike Times Matter: H. Markram, J. Lubke, M. Frotscher and B. Sakmann.
 (1997).
 Regulation of Synaptic Efficacy by Coindence of Postsynaptic APs and EPSPs.
 Science, 275, pp. 213-215.